Division of Hotels and Restaurants

 Submitting Elevator Inspection Reports

-Registered elevator companies and certified elevator inspectors are required to submit elevator inspection reports to the Bureau of Elevator Safety within 5 days after the inspection.
+Registered elevator companies and certified elevator inspectors are required to submit elevator inspection reports to the division's Bureau of Elevator Safety within 5 days after the inspection.
 Approved conveyance inspection report violation codes must be used.
 Report submittal may be completed in two ways.

 1. Manual Submittal